Thebuilderekes/JavaScript-concepts/100-javaScript-questions-study/notes.md

 1 === "1" //false

 ## Spread vs rest operator

-Spread is used to copy an array or merge an array
+Spread is used to copy an array or merge an array.

-Rest is used to represent the rest of an element of an array
+Rest is used to represent the rest of an element of an array.

+## Arrays

+### Array methods
+spice method: array.splice(startIndex, deleteCount, ...itemstoAdd)

+### Difference between map and forEach method
+`map()` method is used when you want to modify each item and create a new array.

+`ForEach()` is used to modify an each item of an array to get a list of the modified items WITHOUT CREATING A NEW ARRAY.

+### What is array destructuring
+It allows you to extract elements from an array and assigning them to individual variables

+### Array-like objects